pabigot/pyxb/examples/unicode_jp/README.txt

 * The Python port of the Ruby/RomKan utility, available through http://lilyx.net/python-romkan/

-If these are missing, the generator will emit a warning and proceed without transliteration.
+If the latter two of these are missing, the generator will emit a warning and proceed without transliteration.
+If libxml2 is not available to python, the test will abort.

 The check.py program is a standard unit test which verifies that the generated bindings can process documents in all four encodings, and shows